AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/create-a-recipe.md

 ### Create the training, scoring, and scoring results datasets

-In order to run the recipe builder notebooks training and scoring function, you need to have datasets to read and write to.
+In order to run the recipe builder notebooks training and scoring function, you need to specify the dataset(s) and schema(s) that are needed for training/scoring.
 The following video tutorial walks you through setting up the training, scoring, and scoring results datasets used in this tutorial.

 >[!VIDEO](https://video.tv.adobe.com/v/333426)